|Hitler and Eva.|

 The researchers based this conclusion on the identification of a chromosome called Haplopgroup E1b1b (Y-DNA).
 This chromosome is rare in central Europe and associated with distinct peoples.
 The historian part of the team, Vermeeren, had this to say about that chromosome:

-'It is most commonly found in the Berbers of Morocco, in Algeria, Libya and Tunisia as well as among Ashkenazi and Sephardic Jews.'The conclusion is that Adolf Hitler was 1/4 Sephardic or Ashkenazi Jew, either via his natural father's or grandfather's heritage.
+'It is most commonly found in the Berbers of Morocco, in Algeria, Libya and Tunisia as well as among Ashkenaz and Sephardic Jews.'The conclusion is that Adolf Hitler was 1/4 Sephardic or Ashkenaz Jew, either via his natural father's or grandfather's heritage.

 What is interesting and completely overlooked by people sensationalizing these 'conclusions' is that some of Hitler's strongest supporters came from the Middle East, e.g., the Grand Mufti of Jerusalem and many Iraqis.
-The Nazis, of course, occupied Algeria, Libya and Tunisia to one extent or another and did not have too many problems from the locals.
-One can say that the Nazis and the Muslims were allies.
+The Germans through their Vichy French allies, of course, occupied Algeria, Libya and Tunisia to one extent or another and did not have too many problems from the locals.
+One can say that the Germans and the Muslims were allies.

 The biggest question of all, of course, is: so what?
 Hitler may not have known that he was part Jewish.
 He had no reason to know this, he never at any point stated that he considered himself to be of Jewish descent, and it is indisputable that his rabid opinions on the subject of Jews were formed decades before anyone seriously raised the issue of his own heritage.